Thomascountz/thomascountz/_posts/2025-07-17-chromes-ssl-bypass-cheatcode.md

 The rise of HTTPS enforcement has been a net-positive for the web, but it's hard to articulate the risks of broken SSL to everyday users and why they shouldn't simply ignore it.

 Is it the job of a browser to keep users safe?
-Even if one could argue that web access shouldn't be gated by coporations on the basis of security, the enforcement of HTTPS has undoubtedly incentivized web developers to adopt better security practices.
+Even if one could argue that web access shouldn't be gated by corporations on the basis of security, the enforcement of HTTPS has undoubtedly incentivized web developers to adopt better security practices.

 What do you think?